 ProceduralKnowledge,ExternalKnowlede PhysicalKnowledgeSupport, DistalIntention, Information, Combination, Socialization, Internalization, Externalization and Explicitation).
-ExtensionDefinition allows specifying a named group of attributes which are jointly added to the original BPMN elements (such KnowledgeFlow, Experiencer, as Collective, Information Medium, KnowledgeIntensiveActivity,
+ExtensionDefinition allows specifying a named group of attributes which are jointly added to the original BPMN elements (such KnowledgeFlow, Experiencer, Collective, Information Medium, KnowledgeIntensiveActivity, CriticalOrganizationalActivity,

-CriticalOrganizationalActivity,

 CollaborativeOrganizationalActivity, and Business Sensitive Process).
 ExtensionDefinition has the same meaning than the ExtensionDefinition element of the BPMN metamodel.
-The semantics defined by the ExtensionAttributeDefinition element of the BPMN meta-model is captured by the Property metaclass of UML the metamodel.
+The semantics defined by the ExtensionAttributeDefinition element of the BPMN meta-model is captured by the Property metaclass of UML metamodel.
 Thus.
 ExtensionAttributeDefinition is represented in BPMN4KM models by UML properties, either owned by the ExtensionDefinition elements or navigable from them through associations.
-The properties of ExtensionDefinition and ExtensionElement elements can be typed as a BPMNElement, ExtensionElement, BPMNEnum, ExtensionEnum or UML primitive type.
+The properties of ExtensionDefinition ExtensionElement elements can be typed as a BPMNElement, ExtensionElement, BPMNEnum, ExtensionEnum or UML primitive type.

-Finally, ExtensionRelationship specifies а conceptual link between a BPMNElement and a ExtensionDefinition element aimed to extend it.
+Finally, ExtensionRelationship specifies conceptual link between a BPMNElement and a ExtensionDefinition element aimed to extend it.
 The BPMN extension mechanism cannot express the BPMN element to be extended by an extension definition.
-Thus, the definition of an ExtensionRelationship does not produce any effect resulting BPMN in the extension.
-ExtensionRelationship is provided to help conceptualizing extensions since extensions are generally defined to customize certain elements of the BPMN meta-model.
+Thus, the definition ExtensionRelationship does not produce any effect resulting BPMN extension.
+ExtensionRelationship provided to help conceptualizing extensions since extensions are generally defined to customize certain elements of the BPMN meta-model.